New Jersey EBT Deposit Schedule for 2025

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cash back for SNAP-eligible items on your EBT card.
+Benny is a free app that shows your EBT balance in real time and provides cash back on eligible purchases at stores like Target and Walmart.
+To begin, link your EBT card to the app.
+After a purchase, scan your receipt to receive cashback for SNAP-eligible items on your EBT card.

 SHARE